KidCare-Capstone-Project/ML_Structuring_Model/README.md

 **Case:**

-In its implementation, the KID CARE application helps health workers and parents in overcoming the problem of stunting.
+In its implementation, the KidCare application helps health workers and parents in overcoming the problem of stunting.
 For example, a mother in a remote area can use this application to monitor the development of her child's weight and height.
 Based on the inputted data, the application will provide a warning if there are indications of stunting in the child and provide recommendations for appropriate diet and nutrition patterns.

 The team will focus on developing and testing the following features: